mfbutner/CanvasHelpers/src/grade_transfer/README.md

 ## Room for Improvement
 To do:
-- Upgrade the user interface from terminal command line to local website.
+- Upgrade the user interface from terminal command line to a local website.

-- Find a more efficient algorithm to match students based on Email, SIDs, and names.
+- Find a more efficient algorithm to
+    1. Match students based on Email, SIDs, and names.
+    2. Link the student [----------LEFT HERE-----------]

+- Test more corner cases

 - Add more comments to functions.